my-name-is-sascha/color-generator/README.md

-Here's a README file for the project, detailing the purpose of each component and usage instructions.

----

 # Color Generator App

 This project is a simple Color Generator application built with React.
 It allows users to input a color and generate various shades or tints of that color.
 Users can also copy each color’s hex value to the clipboard.